Create a forecast manually

 Run and publish forecast:

 This option runs the forecast and copies the results to the downstream time series.
+Consider a workflow where Statistical forecast units (generated by the forecast engine) will be copied to Sales manager forecast units, Marketing manager forecast units, Consensus plan units

 The application copies the statistical forecast results to downstream measures only for periods without overrides.